How Does Alcohol Affect the Nervous System?

 Thiamine deficiency is closely related to chronic alcoholism and can induce neuropathy in alcoholics.
 Ethanol, found in alcoholic beverages, diminishes thiamine absorption in the intestine, reduces stored thiamine and impairs the metabolic process of thiamine inside the body.
 This may explain why thiamine deficiency is commonly found in people who abuse alcohol.

 Symptoms of alcoholic neuropathy typically develop slowly, extending over several months.
 There have been some cases of rapid onset.

 - Sensory, motor, autonomic and gait function abnormalities

-- Other nerve symptoms affecting the upper and/or lower extremities (arms, legs, hands or feet)
+- Other abnormal nerve functioning affecting the upper and/or lower extremities (arms, legs, hands or feet)

-The following symptoms are classified due to impacted nerves resulting from the condition: 10
+The following symptoms are related to the impacted nerves of the individual with alcoholic neuropathy:

 Motor nerve damage:

 - Muscle weakness

 Treatment and Long-Term Prognosis

 The nerve damage caused by alcoholic neuropathy is permanent in most cases.
 The goal of treatment is to stop further damage to the peripheral nerves.
 This can be achieved through: